content-left-bg.png

 Structured play groups help students develop their play and social engagement skills.
 They involve carefully chosen play activities which encourage peer interaction and build social and communication skills.
 The groups normally include a balance of students with social support needs and typically developing peers who can act as models.
 Activities and materials used are carefully selected to foster interactive play and skill building is supported and scaffolded by teachers and other adults.

-1. Identify no more than two students with social support needs.
+1. Identify no more than 2 students with social support needs.

-2. Select two or three peers who are good at socialising, are helpful to others and able to follow adult direction well.
+2. Select 2 or 3 peers who are good at socialising, are helpful to others and able to follow adult direction well.

-3. Identify no more than two goals for the group e.g. the student will learn turn-taking while interacting with peers in a fun activity.
+3. Identify no more than 2 goals for the group, e.g. the student will learn turn-taking while interacting with peers in a fun activity.

 5. Collect the necessary materials for the activity.